 Click Reorder Display Sequence to determine the location of Attendee Questions on the attendee page of online registration.
 Fields not designated as Attendee Fields are arranged by clicking the "Configure Event Registration Form" button.

-Sessions are events that take place within your event.
+Sessions are optional add-ons to your event.

 If you want to create many different admission fees for your event, you'll need to create Ticket Prices.